LukasKalbertodt/programmieren-in-rust/projects.md

 # Final Projects

 In order to successfully complete this course, small teams of students had to work on a small final project.
-They had to work on the project for roughly five days and present it to everyone else in the end.
+They had to work on the project for roughly five days and present it to everyone else at the end.
 Here you can find a list of all resulting projects.
-Please note that some of those repositories lack English documentation.
+Please note that some of these repositories lack English documentation.

 <br />

 <table>
   <thead>
     <tr>
-      <th>Name</th>
+      <th width="22%">Name</th>
       <th>Description</th>
       <th width="30%">Authors</th>
     </tr>